Zero-Lag MACD as a Confirmation Indicator

 Settings

-Slow EMA: This setting controls the number of bars used on the slower underlying EMA (Exponential Moving Average) line.
+Slow EMA: This setting controls the number of bars used on the slower underlying EMA line.
+The default value is 24 (the original uses 26).

 How we Use it